Understanding, identifying, and dealing correctly with the Mosaic Virus is also key.

 The Mosaic Virus works in the same manner, attacking plants on a molecular level until they can’t thrive anymore.

 HOW DO I KNOW MY PLANT HAS THE MOSAIC VIRUS?

-Here is an example of a Monstera Adansonii where you can see that the leaves carry the specific mosaic pattern.
+Here is an example of a Monstera adansonii where you can see that the leaves carry a specific mosaic pattern.

 THE HISTORY OF THE MOSAIC VIRUS

 Before going into detail on how to prevent this disease, you should understand where this plant got its roots – or rather when they started attacking them.